justicehub-in/Justice-Hub/.github/CONTRIBUTING/CONTRIBUTING.md

     - :art: `:art:` when improving the format/structure of the code
     - :racehorse: `:racehorse:` when improving performance
     - :non-potable_water: `:non-potable_water:` when plugging memory leaks
-    - :memo :memo: when writing docs
+    - :memo: `:memo:` when writing docs
     - :penguin: `:penguin:` when fixing something on Linux
     - :apple: `:apple:` when fixing something on macOS
     - :checkered_flag: `:checkered_flag:` when fixing something on Windows